Academic and Public Programs

 Eligibility and Application Process

-Art history students currently enrolled in or completing a doctoral program in North America are eligible to apply.
+Art history students currently enrolled in or completing a doctoral program in North America at the time of the course are eligible to apply.
 No background in science or conservation is required, and any specialization is welcome.
-A maximum of 15 participants will be admitted to the program.
 Applicants will be evaluated on the basis of their expressed interest in integrating technical studies in their own scholarly pursuits and in the field more broadly, as well as their academic accomplishments to date.

 Applicants should submit a cover letter addressed to the Director of SITSA, Dr. Francesca G. Bewer, Research Curator for Conservation and Technical Studies Programs, Division of Academic and Public Programs, Harvard Art Museums.
 It should include a statement detailing what questions and unique perspective the applicant would bring to the program and a brief explanation of how the program would enrich their work (maximum 1,200 words).
 The statement should be accompanied by an academic and professional CV, as well as a letter of support from a faculty advisor that addresses the applicant’s academic standing and their interest in the topic.